 Apples

-Another tradition which includes apples is where a young girl (a maiden) will peel an apple on Christmas Day and throw the peel above her head.
+Another tradition that includes apples is where a young girl (a maiden) will peel an apple on Christmas Day and throw the peel above her head.
 Depending on what letter of the alphabet the peel looks like when it lands, this will be the first letter of the name of her future husband.

 Also, it is believed that if goats are given an apple on Christmas Eve, their milk will be plentiful and sweet.